- Get Involved

 BIBLIOGRAPHY:Herbert Eugene Bolton, Texas in the Middle Eighteenth Century (Berkeley: University of California Press, 1915; rpt., Austin: University of Texas Press, 1970).
 Jack Autrey Dabbs, trans., The Texas Missions in 1785 (Preliminary Studies of the Texas Catholic Historical Society 3.6 [January 1940]).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SIQUIPIL INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms36.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SIQUIPIL INDIANS," accessed June 16, 2019, http://www.tshaonline.org/handbook/online/articles/bms36.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.